1. Priority Registration Dates can be found on the Academic Calendar

 It is up to you to verify with your adviser if you have any questions.
 Check MyDegrees online to see an automatic checking audit.

-Students planning to graduate W 13 or S 13 apply to graduate by logging on Online Services.
-Make sure that youdeclare your degree (B.S. or B.A.), chemistry as your major, and your give the complete name of your option(s) if your degree is a B.S.
+Students planning to graduate Winter or Spring terms may apply to graduate by logging on Online Services.
+Make sure that you declare your degree (B.S. or B.A.), chemistry as your major and give the complete name of your option(s) if your degree is a B.S.

 More information for chemistry students